niculaionut/poetry/README.md

-her eyes - above, my soul - below, still apart they grow, they grow... when my soul and the comets will collide - look at the hidden sky in blazes wide.
+her eyes - above, my soul - below, still apart they grow, they grow... when my soul and the comets will collide the Earth will erupt in blazes wide.

 January 2, 2023
 ```